IraqiAseed/BigData_Scala_ValidationFilter_Project/README.md

 "5": "From the client table, get all married men who have more than 2 children.
 Search by fields \"Marital Status\", \"Gender\", \"Number of Children\""

-Good luck.
-If you have questions or something is not clear, please contact